-• replace jargon in the user interface with plain language.
+- replace jargon with plain language in the user interface.

-These are listed from lowest-cost/lowest-risk to higher-cost/higher-risk.
+These are listed roughly from lowest-cost/lowest-risk to higher-cost/higher-risk.
 Even the last one—changing workflows—can be safe and affordable, as shown by a case study.
+Of course, you’ll also subject any changes to your Quality Assurance process.

 Web usability consultant and human-computer interaction researcher, Jakob Nielsen, proposed a list of 10 heuristics.
 These broad rules for usable software ask for visibility of the system status.
 When there’s an error, “help users recognize, diagnose, and recover from errors,” and adds that “error messages should be expressed in plain language, precisely indicate the problem, and constructively suggest a solution.”